guysqr/release-machine-workshop/part-one.md

 #### Set up Git Remote CodeCommit

-Once you have the repos created, [go into the console](https://ap-southeast-2.console.aws.amazon.com/codesuite/codecommit/repositories?region=ap-southeast-2) and you will see a link to instructions on how to get connected to CodeCommit via HTTPS (GRC):
+Once you have the repos created, [go into the console](https://ap-southeast-2.console.aws.amazon.com/codesuite/codecommit/repositories?region=ap-southeast-2) and you will see a link to instructions on how to get connected to CodeCommit via HTTPS (GRC).

+> **NOTE** Don't follow the step on the learn more page on the AWS site that tells you to clone the repo.
+You only want to use GRC to push the repo you have already cloned to your new CodeCommit repos.

 ![alt text](https://github.com/guysqr/cdk-serverless-stack/raw/master/doc/repo-list.png 'Repo List View')